franklinferre/scan/docs/XCScanner_SDK_User_Guide.md

 ```
 public class XCBarcodeTag {
+    // Code11
+    // Minimum length(6-127).
+    // The range of values is integers from 6 to 127.
+    public static final int TAG_CODE11_MIN_LENGTH            = 0x1A01E002;
+    // Maximum length(6-127).
+    // The range of values is integers from 6 to 127.
+    public static final int TAG_CODE11_MAX_LENGTH            = 0x1A01E003;
+    // Check digit options
+    // 0:Two Check Digits Output;1:One Check Digit Output;2:Two Check Digits No Output;
+    // 3:One Check Digit No Output;4:Disable Check Digit
+    public static final int TAG_CODE11_CHECK_DIGIT_MODE      = 0x1A01E004;

     // Code39
     // Check digit options.
     // 0:Disable Check Digit;1:Enable Check Digit and No Output;2:Enable Check Digit and Output.